10yard/dkafe/readme.md

 ## DKWolf

-DKAFE comes with my custom lightweight build of WolfMAME which supports only Donkey Kong drivers.
+DKAFE comes with my custom lightweight build of WolfMAME named DKWolf,  it supports only Donkey Kong drivers.

-This version has functionality disabled for save/load states, cheats, rewind, throttling etc. to make competition more challenging.
+This build has functionality disabled for save/load states, cheats, rewind, throttling etc. to make competition more challenging.

+Gameplay recordings are saved to DKAFE's **dkwolf/inp** folder.

 It is possible to set up other emulators and roms if you do not wish to use the default Donkey Kong focussed front end.

-Gameplay recordings are saved to DKAFE's **dkwolf/inp** folder.

 ## Display Resolution